 Yes, I will for sure “be okay” one day, but this doesn’t make the things that have happened to me “okay” right now.

-Yes, I can definitely “keep my chin up”, but I’m also allowed the space and time to cry and scream and rage at life before I decide to bring my “chin up”.
+Yes, I can definitely “keep my chin up,” but I’m also allowed space and time to cry and scream and rage at life before I decide to bring my “chin up.”

-2020 has brought a lot of unfortunate circumstances too many people’s lives and most likely each of us has either experienced this directly or we know someone who has.
-This could be anything from a traumatic event, a sick loved one, the ending of a relationship, job loss etc. These things aren’t just a byproduct of 2020.
+2020 has brought a lot of unfortunate circumstances to many people’s lives, and most likely, each of us has either experienced this directly, or we know someone who has.
+This could be anything from a traumatic event; a sick loved one, the ending of a relationship, job loss, etc. These things aren’t just a byproduct of 2020.
 These things are life.

 My own experience of 2020 has brought hardship to my plate for probably the first time in my life.
 Don’t get me wrong, I’ve definitely been down on my luck throughout life, but I’ve never had a year of so many sad events with such a profound impact on my life and my children’s lives.

-As a person on the receiving end of bad news this past year, I saw first hand all the interesting ways in which others deal when unfortunate things happen to their friends, family, loved ones or colleagues.
+As a person on the receiving end of bad news this past year, I saw first hand all the interesting ways others deal when unfortunate things happen to their friends, family, loved ones, or colleagues.

 Many of us find ourselves at a loss for what to say or do.
-Adversity makes us uncomfortable and we’re unsure how to address other people’s failure.
-Many people choose to do nothing in fear of saying or doing the wrong thing or they choose to “give space” so as not to bother the person.
+Adversity makes us uncomfortable, and we’re unsure how to address other people’s failures.
+Many people choose to do nothing in fear of saying or doing the wrong thing or choosing to “give space” not to bother the person.